Dogs at Lake Tahoe

 Several companies offer boat trips and kayak/boat rentals for people and their dogs.
 Remember that Lake Tahoe-area lakes and streams are very cold year-round, and dogs can become incapacitated quickly even if they are used to cold water; you may want to put a life jacket on your dog each time you go near the water.

 While your dog is not allowed on any designated swimming beaches which include Nevada, Pope, Baldwin, Meeks Bay, and William Kent Beaches, there are still plenty of places for both of you to enjoy the water.
-Dogs are allowed at the Tallac Historic Site from Valhalla Pier to Tallac Point (where the Lake of the Sky Trail meets the lakefront) in South Lake Tahoe, North Beach at Zephyr Cove Resort, Hidden and Chimney Beaches on the east shore, Coon Street Beach in Kings Beach, Ski Beach in Incline Village (from October to April only), and Echo Lakes.
+Dogs are allowed at the Tallac Historic Site from Valhalla Pier to Tallac Point (where the Lake of the Sky Trail meets the lakefront) in South Lake Tahoe, Zephyr Shoals Beach north of Zephyr Cove Resort, Hidden and Chimney Beaches on the east shore, Coon Street Beach in Kings Beach, Ski Beach in Incline Village (from October to April only), and Echo Lakes.
 Also, the lakes and streams in Desolation Wilderness are another good option.

 Many dogs enjoy playing in the snow, and dogs in good shape will have great fun accompanying you on short cross-country or snowshoeing trips.
 Several local businesses groom cross-country ski courses and permit dogs on leash.
 Common sense is especially important when taking your dog on excursions in the snow:

 - Pay attention to the effects of cold air, altitude, and the snow on your dog.

 - It is common for dogs to become exhausted quickly while running through snow, and snow on the fur in their pads can form painful ice balls.

 - Running through deep snow also poses hazards such as stepping on sharp objects hidden by the snow, and broken bones and dislocations from uneven ground.